hawkinsw/quic-wg-wiki/First-Implementation-Draft.md

   > Note: For this part, a receiver must handle STREAM data received reordered, with gaps, or duplicated.
 Specifically, a receiver must allow for a sender to rebundle retransmitted STREAM data, meaning that a received STREAM frame may contain bytes that have already been received, and bytes that were lost.

 * Integration with TLS 1.3 handshake - The basic 1-RTT mode must be supported.
-TLS exporters are not needed, nor are session tickets.
+Transport parameter exchange is not needed, nor are session tickets.
 Basic key exchange is sufficient and implementations can use any certificate.
+TLS key export is necessary in order to exercise the 1-RTT keys.
 All MTI algorithms listed in TLS 1.3 are expected.

 * Address validation and HelloRetryRequest - This need not be stateless, but implementations need to support HelloRetryRequest in TLS for other reasons.
 Address validation must be supported.